emgenio/email-poller/README.md

 ## How to install
 1. First, you need to have two configurated servers (both SMTP and IMAP).
 I would suggest you [Postfix](http://www.postfix.org/) and [dovecot](http://www.dovecot.org/) which are the most common used servers for this kind of setup.
-2. Then get the package: `o get github.com/emgenio/email-poller`
+2. Then get the package: `go get github.com/emgenio/email-poller`
 3. Finally run the command: `email-poller`

 ## Usage